Lyster-01/phase3project/README.md

 1. **Data Cleaning and Preparation**:

- Loaded the dataset, checked for duplicates and missing values, and identified outliers in the `Target_Severity_Score` column.
-Binarized the `Target_Severity_Score` into `High` and `Low` categories and created a `Survived_Target` based on survival years.
+ The dataset was initially loaded and assessed for duplicates, missing values, and outliers, particularly in the Target_Severity_Score column.
+To facilitate analysis, a new column, Severity_Score_Level, was created by categorizing the continuous severity score into two groups—High and Low—using 0 as the threshold.
+This categorization enabled a clearer interpretation of severity.
+The Severity_Target column was then introduced to convert the severity levels into a binary format appropriate for classification tasks.
+In a similar manner, survival years were categorized into a new column, Survival_Score_Level, distinguishing patients who survived more than 5 years from those who survived 5 years or less.
+The corresponding binary classification target, Survived_Target, was also created to support survival prediction modeling.

 2. **Data Visualization**: